sudobeans/rw-unlimited-passage-mod/README.md

 This mod requires Rain World BepInEx to be installed.
 You can watch the video on how to install it here: https://www.youtube.com/watch?v=brDN_8uN6-U

-To install this mod, go to the Releases page:
+To install this mod, go to the Releases page, and download the file called `RW-unlimited-passage.zip`.
 Extract the zip, and move `UnlimitedPassageMod.dll` into your `Rain World/BepInEx/plugins` folder.
 If you are using BOI, you can also move it to your `Rain World/Mods` folder.